philipclaude/wings/README.md

 ### **Sample applications**

-#### **`xwing`**: example wing viewer
+#### Example program (in the `example` directory).

 This is a minimal, self-contained example that includes everything needed to set up a view and rotate a model when clicking (a lot of the code for manipulating vectors and matrices in the `util` directory is duplicated).
-By default, `xwing` will load and render an icosahedron, but a `.obj` file can also be passed as the second argument, which will load the triangulation with `tinyobjloader`.
+By default, `wings_example` will load and render an icosahedron, but a `.obj` file can also be passed as the second argument, which will load the triangulation with `tinyobjloader`.

-#### **`vwing`**: hybrid mesh viewer
+#### Complete **`wings`** application (in the `app` directory).

-This is a more complete program for rendering mixed-element meshes consisting of lines, triangles, quads, polygons, tetrahedra, prisms, pyramids and polyhedra. `vwing` also sets up a few default "fields" (attributes) corresponding to the element group number (or reference) or the cell id.
-You can cycle through the available fields by pressing the `f` key. `vwing` supports clipping planes as well as element "picking" and prints a message in the browser with the picked element information.
+This is a more complete program for rendering mixed-element meshes consisting of lines, triangles, quads, tetrahedra and pentatopes. `wings` also sets up a few default fields corresponding to the element group number (or reference) or the cell id.
+You can cycle through the available fields by pressing the `f` key.
+The main `wings` program supports clipping planes as well as element "picking" and prints a message with the picked element information.
 After picking an element, you can press `c` to center the view on the picked element.

+Details about the 4d visualization pipeline are provided in [this paper](https://www.sciencedirect.com/science/article/pii/S0010448524001192).

+As of June 2026, prism, pyramid, polygon and polyhedron support has been removed but will be added again in the future.

+Visualizing fields from `.solb` files will also be implemented in the near future.

 #### **License**

-All `wings` source code (`wings.h`, `wings.cpp` as well as all `C++`, `HTML`, `JavaScript` and `GLSL` code for the apps) is distributed under the Apache-2.0 License.
+All `wings` source code (`wings.h`, `wings.cpp` as well as all `C++`, `HTML`, `JavaScript` and `GLSL` code for the applications) is distributed under the Apache-2.0 License.

-Copyright 2023 Philip Claude Caplan
+Copyright 2023 - 2026 Philip Claude Caplan

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.